Thompson-Jason/DigitalGarden/content/03 - Notes from Longwood/CSMC 355 Introduction to Computer and Network Security.md

 * SPF
   * Matches domain name in from with DNS records
 * DKIM
-  * Uses digitla signature keys distributed over DNS
+  * Uses digital signature keys distributed over DNS
-* DMARC
+* DMARC: Domain-based Message Authentication, Reporting, and Conformance.

 States of a stateful firewall